shubham-gupta-code/shubham-gupta-code/README.md

 ## 🔥 About Me
 - 🐍 Learning Python deeply (solving problems daily to master it)
 - 🤖 Learning Data Science and Analytics
-- 🎯 Goal: Build useful web apps that can be used globally
+- 🎯 Goal: Build ML models to predict future for businesses and also to analyze data
 - ✨ Documenting my journey openly to grow + help others

 ---